mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Active Power Injection from Generators
-To calculate active power injection from the generators at a specific bus, the function can be used:
+To calculate active power injection from the generators at a specific bus, use:
 ```@repl dcopfpower
 active = supplyPower(analysis; label = "Bus 2")
 ```